patrick-sharp/waypoint.nvim/README.md

-[ ] allow for fixing of waypoints for missing files, allowing user to switch all marks to a different file [ ] add ability to save and load waypoints to different files [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo
+[ ] allow for fixing of waypoints for missing files, allowing user to switch all marks to a different file [ ] add ability to save and load waypoints to different files [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo [ ] add ability to undo deleting waypoints with u

 still got some weird treesitter behavior